Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/transports.md

 description: A transport collects messages from your application and transmits them safely over the network.
 It ensures that all packets arrive and in order, if needed.
 ---

-Unity Netcode for GameObjects (Netcode) uses Unity Transport by default and also supports UNet Transport (deprecated) up to Unity 2022.2 version.
+Unity Netcode for GameObjects (Netcode) uses Unity Transport by default and supports UNet Transport (deprecated) up to Unity 2022.2 version.

 ## So what is a transport layer?